 Onsite office cleaners (sector risk) - presents as an industry that may be exposed to exploitation.
 The cleaning industry is widely known as vulnerable to modern slavery practices due to factors such as the low skilled nature of the work and the known underpayment of workers.
-During the reporting period, the Group reviewed the engagement activities of its cleaning contractor to better understand the controls they have in place to manage risks of labour exploitation, including modern slavery.
-The Group was satisfied with the arrangement under which the cleaners are employed, but recognise the vulnerabilities in the industry and will therefore continue to consider and monitor this area of risk and
+During the reporting period, the Group revisited the engagement activities of its cleaning contractor to ensure they have adequate controls and processes in place to manage risks of labour exploitation, including modern slavery.
+The Group was satisfied with the arrangement under which the cleaners are employed, but recognise the vulnerabilities in the industry and will continue to consider and monitor this area of risk and